bio-guoda/preston-brit-2022/README.md

 ## Local Verification and Duplication

-After completing the transatlantic transfer onto a USB 3.0 Seagate Expansion HDD 18TB STKP180000402 PN 3EGAPR-570 connected using a Lenovo T430 running Ubuntu Ubuntu 20.04.5 LTS using Intel® Core™ i5-3320M CPU @ 2.60GHz × 4 and 8GB of memory, the content was duplicated locally to a WD Elements 5TB PN WDBU6Y0050BBK-XD.
+After receiving the corpus in Minnesota, the content was duplicated locally to a WD Elements 5TB PN WDBU6Y0050BBK-XD.
 The rsync local replication took a little over an hour (~81 minutes), and the preston-based verification took under 7 hours (322 minutes).
 The verification checks the local copy and verifies whether the reference content is actually present and has the expected content.
 Content verification is a computationally heavy operation because hundreds of thousands of files are processed and their cryptographic hashes are re-computed.
 The verification reported no missing or altered content.

 ## Transfer by USPS